Our Modern Victorian Kitchen Design Plan

 Layout

 Having the opportunity to make a fresh start, we POURED over the layout and reviewed hundreds of iterations.
 With every new version we always seemed to circle back to the layout that we have today.
-Why fix what’s not broken?
-We feel like this layout optimizes the available space and we have loved how its worked for the last three years.
+We've loved the setup these last three years, so why fix what’s not broken?
+We feel like this layout optimizes the available space and leaves easy access to appliances and food preparation areas - and we can both be in the kitchen without bumping into each other.
 Bonus, it keeps us from moving any utilities.

-The island itself serves as a large work surface and houses the sink, dishwasher, beverage fridge, and trash drawer.
+The central island serves as a large work area and houses the sink, dishwasher, beverage fridge, and trash drawer.
 We made the decision to put the sink in the island pretty early on and we LOVE it.
-Typically, when laying out kitchens we put the sink centered on a window, as a rule.
-Given the lack of windows we decided to center the sink on the adjacent living room windows.
-This allows for conversation and visual interest when stuck scrubbing.
+Typically, as a rule, when laying out a kitchen we put the sink centered on a window.
+Given the lack of windows, we decided to center the sink on the adjacent living room windows.
+This allows for conversation, natural light and visual interest when stuck scrubbing.
+Our kitchen is in the back of the house, and with the sink facing in the direction of the dining room, it helps prevent the kitchen from feeling like a totally separate room, despite it not being an open floor plan.

-We should also note: We have made a very conscious decision to NOT include seating at our island.
-We could have made it work but it wasn't important to us this time around.
-Early on we decided that if we were going to have a dining room we were going to use it.
-The lack of seating allows for extra storage and plenty of circulation around the island.
+We should also note: We have made a very conscious decision to NOT include seating at our kitchen island.
+We could have made it work, but it wasn't important to us this time around.
+Early on we decided that if we were going to have a dining room with the large table, we were going to use it.
+The lack of seating at the kitchen island allows for extra storage and plenty of circulation around the space.

 CABINEtRY

-We have already written about the layout of the cabinetry but let’s talk a bit about cabinets.
-In order to achieve a more traditional look, we are using inset cabinets.
-For a crash course on what that means, we suggest taking a look at Ashley's (@TheGoldHive) blog post where she really dove into the topic.
+In order to achieve a more traditional look, we are using inset cabinets in our new kitchen design.
+For a crash course on what that means, we suggest taking a look at Ashley's (@TheGoldHive) blog post where she really dives into the topic.
 There is just something that feels more authentic with inset cabinets.
 It’s a very traditional detail that harkens back to old english kitchens and a detail we’ve used in all the other cabinetry in our home thus far.

-We are ordering our cabinets from Cabinet Joint who offer “Ready to Assemble” (RTA) inset cabinetry.
+We are ordering our cabinets from Cabinet Joint who offer “Ready to Assemble” (RTA) inset cabinetry made with high-quality materials.
 This means that our entire kitchen will arrive flat-packed and we will assemble it on-site.
 This allows us to have the quality of cabinetry we are looking for, at a much more affordable price-point.
 We have been working with them for months now, refining the design and they have been AWESOME.

 Finishes

 We've said it before, and will say it a million more times; finishes make the space.
-Especially when it comes to creating a space that feels authentic to an era home.
-Using materials that could have/would have been used during the era your home was built creates the basis for an authentic look, even if you use them in a more contemporary way.
+Especially when it comes to creating spaces that feel accurate to period homes.
+Using traditional materials that could have/would have been used during the era your home was built, is a great way to create an authentic look, even if you use them with a slightly more modern designs.

 Above: Via Devol Kitchens

 // Wood Cabinetry: The island is going to be natural wood.
-We’ve come to this design decision for two reasons: We are designing the island to be reminiscent of a piece of furniture - a working table of sorts.
+We’ve come to this design decision for two reasons: We are designing the island to be reminiscent of a piece of furniture - a large central work table of sorts.
 Additionally, we have lots of natural wood featured in our home already.
-From our paneled entry, to the adjacent fireplace, to the salvaged pantry doors, this will be a way to make the kitchen look cohesive with the rest of the first floor.
+From our paneled entry, to the adjacent fireplace, to the salvaged pantry doors, and the wood floors, this will be a way to make the kitchen look cohesive with the rest of the area.
 In terms of color of the wood, we are also taking cues from the existing wood around us.

-// Natural Stone: specifically...marble baby!
+// Natural Stone: specifically...marble, baby!
 We have gone back and forth on this A LOT.
 We currently have imitation-marble quartz countertops.
 We will say, they have held up beautifully.
 They are super low maintenance, we never have to worry about them staining, they are basically indestructible and are a fantastic solution if that is what is important to you.
 That said, they look like imitation marble.
-They have a plasticy, sterile look that we have never been able to get past.
-We have been searching high and low for a more authentic alternative and have not had success... not when you know how beautiful and authentic real marble feels.
+They have a plastic-y, sterile look that we have never been able to get past.
+We have been searching high and low for a more authentic alternative and have not had success.
+Once you've seen and touched the beauty of real stone slabs, there's no going back.

 Will we love the look of real marble?
 Yes.
 Will we forever be haunted by the maintenance and constantly reminded by David that the marble was Stephen's idea and if anything ever happens to it, it will ultimately be Stephen's fault?
 Also yes.
 We’ll keep you all up to date on our search for the right stone and the pros and cons moving forward!

 Brass: Need we say more?
 She’s beauty, she’s grace, she’s timeless.
 Brass will likely be incorporated into our cabinet pulls, but also in vintage finds.
-We’re on the lookout for some killer schoolhouse light fixtures.
+We've been carefully sourcing the right decorative items and we’re on the lookout for some killer schoolhouse-style lighting fixtures.

 What You Came to See

-Alas, here are our current renderings.
-But remember!
-Just because it’s in a rendering doesn't mean it’s set in stone <insert marble pun>.
-We use rendering as a tool to iterate our design and what you see here is like version 5,893.
+Alas, here are our current renderings for our modern Victorian kitchen!
+Do you think we did period kitchens of yester years, proud?
+Remember, just because it’s in a rendering, doesn't mean it’s set in stone <insert marble pun>.
+We use renderings as a tool to iterate our design - what you see here, is version 5,893 (roughly).

 Thank you for reading this far!
 Question?
 Comments?
 Just want to follow along for the ride?
 Hit us up on Instagram!